-CFDA 20.205HIGHWAY PLANNING AND CONSTRUCTION (Federal-Aid Highway Program)CFDA 20.219RECREATIONAL TRAILS PROGRAMCFDA 23.003APPALACHIAN DEVELOPMENT HIGHWAY SYSTEM
+CFDA 20.205 HIGHWAY PLANNING AND CONSTRUCTION (Federal-Aid Highway

+Program)

+CFDA 20.219 RECREATIONAL TRAILS PROGRAM

+CFDA 23.003 APPALACHIAN DEVELOPMENT HIGHWAY SYSTEM

-The objectives of the Highway Planning and Construction Cluster are to (1) assist States in the planning and development of an integrated, interconnected transportation system important to interstate commerce and travel by constructing and rehabilitating the National Highway System (NHS), including Interstate highways and most other public roads; (2) provide aid for the repair of Federal-aid highways following disasters; (3) foster safe highway design, and replace or rehabilitate structurally deficient or functionally obsolete bridges; (4) to support community-level transportation infrastructure; and (5) to provide for other special purposes.
-This cluster also provides for the improvement of roads in Puerto Rico, Guam, the Virgin Islands, American Samoa, the Northern Mariana Islands, the Alaskan Highway, and the Appalachian Development Highway System (ADHS).
+The objectives of the Highway Planning and Construction Cluster are to (1) assist States in the planning and development of an integrated, interconnected transportation system important to interstate commerce and travel by constructing and rehabilitating the National Highway System (NHS), including Interstate highways and most other public roads; (2) provide aid for the repair of Federal-aid highways following disasters; (3) foster safe highway design and improve bridge conditions; (4) to support community-level transportation infrastructure; and (5) to provide for other special purposes.
+This cluster also provides for the improvement of roads in Puerto Rico, Guam, the Virgin Islands, American Samoa, the Commonwealth of the Northern Mariana Islands, and the Appalachian Development Highway System (ADHS).
 The objective of the ADHS program is to provide a highway system which, in conjunction with other federally aided highways, will open up areas with development potential within the Appalachian region where commerce and communication have been inhibited by lack of adequate access.

-Federal-aid highway funds are generally apportioned by statutory formulas to the States and generally restricted to use on Federal-aid highways (i.e., roads open to the public and not functionally classified as local or rural minor collector).
-Exceptions to the use on Federal-aid highways include (1) planning and research activities; (2) bridge and safety improvements, which may be on any public road; (3) highway safety improvement program projects, transportation alternatives, bicycle and pedestrian projects, transportation enhancement activities, safe routes to school, and recreational trails projects, which may be located along any road or off road; and (4) the Federal Lands Highway Program.
+Federal-aid highway funds are generally apportioned by statutory formulas to the States and generally restricted to use on Federal-aid highways (i.e., roads open to the public and not functionally classified as local or rural minor collector roads).
+Exceptions to the use on Federalaid highways include (1) planning and research activities; (2) bridge and safety improvements, which may be on any public road; (3) highway safety improvement projects, bicycle and pedestrian projects, transportation alternative and enhancement activities, and recreational trails projects, which may be located along any road or off road; and (4) projects funded under the Federal Lands and Tribal Transportation Program (FLTTP).
 Some categories of funds may be granted directly to other Federal agencies, other State agencies, or Local Public Agencies (LPAs), such as cities, counties, tribal governments, Metropolitan Planning Organizations (MPOs), and other political subdivisions.
 States also may pass funds through to such agencies.
-Federal-aid funds may be used for (1) surveying; (2) engineering; (3) engineering studies; (4) right-of-way acquisition and relocation assistance; (5) capital improvements classified as new construction or reconstruction; (6) improvements for functional, geometric, or safety reasons; (7) 4R projects (restoration, rehabilitation, resurfacing, and reconstruction); (8) planning; research, development, and technology transfer; (9) intelligent transportation systems projects; (10) roadside beautification; (11) vegetation management; (12) wetland and natural habitat mitigation; (13) traffic management and control improvements; (14) improvements necessary to accommodate other transportation modes; (15) development and establishment of transportation management systems; (16) billboard removal; (17) fringe and corridor parking; (18) car pool and van pool projects; (19) historic preservation and rehabilitation of historic transportation facilities; and (20) scenic and historic highway improvements.
+Federal-aid funds may be used for (1) surveying; (2) engineering; (3) engineering studies; (4) right-of-way acquisition and relocation assistance; (5) capital improvements classified as new construction or reconstruction; (6) improvements for functional, geometric, or safety reasons; (7) 4R projects (restoration, rehabilitation, resurfacing, and reconstruction); (8) planning; research, development, and technology transfer; (9) intelligent transportation systems projects; (10) roadside beautification; (11) vegetation management; (12) wetland and natural habitat mitigation; (13) traffic management and control improvements; (14) improvements necessary to accommodate other transportation modes; (15) development and establishment of transportation management systems; (16) billboard removal; (17) fringe and corridor parking; (18) car pool and van pool projects; (19) historic preservation and rehabilitation of historic transportation facilities; (20) scenic and historic highway improvements; (21) inspection and evaluation of bridges, tunnels, and other highway assets; (22) asset management; (23) construction of ferry boats, ferry terminal facilities, and approaches to such facilities; and (24) workforce development, training, and education.
 These funds generally cannot be used for routine highway operational activities, such as police patrols, mowing, snow plowing, or maintenance, unless it is preventative maintenance.
-Also, certain authorizations (e.g., National Highway Performance Program, Surface Transportation Program (STP) or Congestion Mitigation and Air Quality (CMAQ) Improvement Program) may be used for improvements to transit; CMAQ funds are for projects and programs in air quality nonattainment and maintenance areas for ozone, carbon monoxide, and small particulate matter, which reduce transportation related emissions.
+Also, certain authorizations (e.g., FLTTP, National Highway Performance Program (NHPP), Surface Transportation Program (STP) or Congestion Mitigation and Air Quality (CMAQ) Improvement Program) may be used for improvements to transit.
+CMAQ funds are for projects and programs in air quality, nonattainment and maintenance areas for ozone, carbon monoxide, and small particulate matter, which reduce transportation related emissions, though provision is made for States without air quality issues.
 ADHS projects are subject to the same standards, specifications, policies, and procedures as other Federal-aid highway projects.